 Do Your Research

 Before selecting a search firm, you should get to know the firm, its level of professionalism, and its reputation in the business community.
-These will directly impact a search firm’s ability to gain access to high-level professional and executive talent, as well as encourage positive (or negative) branding for your company.
+These attributes will directly impact a search firm’s ability to gain access to high-level professional and executive talent, as well as encourage positive (or negative) branding for your company.

 Furthermore, the search firm you hire will be a direct reflection of your organization and brand, so you need to understand how the firm will position your organization.